ISISComputingGroup/ibex_developers_manual/Graylog.md

 [Graylog](https://docs.graylog.org/) is a logging framework which has a web interface that enables users to search logs, including custom fields on logs, historically.

 The plan for using Graylog is that we dump everything into it from various sources such as the GUI, blockserver and genie_python.
+Currently only genie_python uses graylog.
+It uses the `graypy` library to do add an extra logging handler.

 ### Setting up Graylog using docker